dgaydukov/cert-spring5/files/spring5.md

 * `Ribbon` (client-side load balancer) - client library that help to work with eureka server
 * `Config server` - distinct service that pull configuration from git or vault service and provide it to your microservices
 * `Spring Cloud Bus` - automatic update of configuration in the Config Server, once they has been committed to git server
-* `Spring Cloud Stream` - inter-service communication with rabbitmq or kafka (can be used to propagate changes from config server to all microservices)
+* `Spring Cloud Stream` - inter-service communication with RabbitMQ or kafka (can be used to propagate changes from config server to all microservices)
 * `Hystrix (Circuit Breaker)` - netflix library to handle bad responses from other microservices

 To work with eureka add this to your `pom.xml`